xenserver/python-libs/CONTRIBUTING.md

 sudo apt install -y python3.11 python3.12 python3.13
 ```

-If 3.12 or 3.13 are found by [tox](https://tox.wiki), it will run the unit tests with them as well.
+If 3.12 or 3.13 are found by [`tox`](https://tox.wiki), it will run the unit tests with them as well.

-You can also use [uv to install Python versions](https://docs.astral.sh/uv/concepts/python-versions),
+You can also use [`uv` to install Python versions](https://docs.astral.sh/uv/concepts/python-versions),
-see below on a link and an example how to install uv.
+see below on a link and an example how to install `uv`.

-## Do not use distro-privided Python CI tools
+## Do not use distro-provided Python CI tools

-Python tools (other than the Python interpreters themself) provided by Linux distributions
+Python tools (other than the Python interpreters themselves) provided by Linux distributions
 are "always" out of date and do not work as required.
 If possible, uninstall/remove those,
 even if your environment is based on Ubuntu 24.04.
 In addition, most problematically, the
-distribution-provided Python tools are running using the default Pyton version of the
+distribution-provided Python tools are running using the default Python version of the
 host system, which may not be compatible and can cause subtle errors.  (e.g. Python 3.12
-or newer triggers unclear dependency errors in pytype because it is not supported yet)
+or newer triggers unclear dependency errors in `pytype` because it is not supported yet)

 ## Create a virtual environment with the test dependencies